Note: this cheat sheet is updated for the latest 2023’s curriculum.

 Our Cheat Sheet series focuses on one specific topic area for each CFA Level.

-More Cheat Sheets will be published in the coming weeks, sign up to our member’s list to be notified first.
+More Cheat Sheets will be published and updated continuously, sign up to our member’s list to be notified first.

 By referring to the CFA Learning Outcome Statements (LOS), we prioritize and highlight the absolute key concepts and formula you need to know for each topic.
 Plus some topic-specific tips at the end too!